 Each Nonvested/Active, Vested/Inactive and Vested/Active Member shall be entitled to one (1) vote upon all matters properly submitted to the Members and all such matters shall be decided by a majority vote of the Members present in person at any Membership Meeting, unless otherwise provided in these Regulations or required by law.

-No Member shall be permitted to vote by proxy

 No member shall be permitted to vote by proxy.
-The board, after providing due notice, may permit members to vote by email or text if the annual meeting is virtual or in hybrid form.
+The board, after providing due notice, may permit members to vote by electronic means to be determined by the Board of Trustees, if the annual meeting is virtual or in hybrid form.

 Except for Nonvested/Inactive Members, a member may exercise voting rights, consents, waivers, or releases on issues specifically deemed suitable for absentee ballot by the Board by executing a written, absentee ballot signed by such Member and submitted to the Secretary of Corporation prior to any such Membership Meeting.